Skip to main content

 Create a Bitcoin Transaction

-To create a bitcoin transaction we need to provide the input of the funds we want to send and the output which is the target addresses we want to transfer the funds to.
-The input is the proof of owning the funds we want to send and we get it from the previous transaction that sent funds to our address.
-In case of running this for the first time and using the testnet, this should be the transaction of the faucet we used.
+To create a Bitcoin transaction, we need to provide the input of the funds we want to send and the output, which is the target addresses we want to transfer the funds to.
+The input is the proof of owning the funds we want to send, which comes from the previous transaction that sent funds to our address.
+If this is the first time you're running this process on the testnet, the input will be the faucet transaction.

-To get the unspent transactions we are going to use the Blockstream API.
-There are other APIs if you would like to use something else.
+To get unspent transactions, we will use the Blockstream API, though other APIs are also available if you prefer.

 Get UTXOs